Green Gas Levy Explained

 The GGL will impact all end users of the UK gas network.

-Presently, end users are subject to non-Commodity costs which include costs such as Renewable Obligation and Use of System charges (read more here).
+Presently, end users are subject to non-Commodity costs which include costs such as Renewable Obligation and Use of System charges (read our ultimate guide to non commodity costs here).
 It is expected that the Green Gas Levy would be included in such charges.

 When will the Green Gas Levy come into effect?